 |

-QtPass is a GUI for pass, the standard unix password manager.
+QtPass is a multi-platform GUI for pass, the standard Unix password manager, providing a secure and intuitive way to manage your passwords.

 Debian, Ubuntu and derivates like Mint, Kali & Raspbian apt-get install qtpass